pingcap/docs/op-guide/binary-deployment.md

 TiDB provides the official binary installation package that supports Linux.
 For the operating system, it is recommended to use Redhat 7.3+, CentOS 7.3+ and higher versions.

-> Note: Because TiDB is compatible with MySQL, you can use MySQL client to connect to TiDB directly.
-Before you start TiDB, make sure to install MySQL client first.
+> **Note:** Because TiDB is compatible with MySQL, you must use MySQL client to connect to TiDB directly.

 ### Download and extract the package on each node